+The UAGC status is a digital "AND" operand calculation of UCON, UCTL, and UASW points.
 The UAGC status is a calculation result that is made of digital point operand of AND points UCON, UCTL and UASW.
-The Set Point shall move the unit within the timing parameters outline herein.
+The Set Point shall move the unit within the timing parameters outlined herein.